 About

-(Transparent, Robust and Ultra-Sparse Trees) - the most interpretable model tree algorithm ever created.
-Preliminary results (coming soon) show that it often matches or exceeds the accuracy of leading black-box machine learning models like Random Forests, while remaining fully explainable.
+I am a recent PhD graduate from the Department of Statistics at the University of Wisconsin - Madison, “la Caixa” Fellow, advised by Professor Wei-Yin Loh.
+My focus is on trustworthy AI, and I am currently developing TRUST (Transparent, Robust and Ultra-Sparse Trees) - the most interpretable model tree algorithm ever created.
+Our results show that it often matches or exceeds the accuracy of leading black-box machine learning models like Random Forests, while remaining fully explainable.
 My goal is simple: to provide innovative and safe AI tools that allow users in high-stakes domains to stop choosing between accuracy and interpretability - and, in doing so, make a positive impact on society.

 Research

-), displaying excellent accuracy coupled with unparalleled interpretability.
 Prior work focused on quantitative finance, spanning both risk and portfolio management e.g. stop-loss rules.

 Selected Publications

-Theoretical and Empirical Advances in Forest Pruning
+preprintTheoretical and Empirical Advances in Forest Pruning

-Dorador, A. Conference on Parsimony and Learning, Proceedings of Machine Learning Research (PMLR) (forthcoming), 2025.
+Dorador, A. Conference on Parsimony and Learning, Proceedings of Machine Learning Research (PMLR) 280:615-651, 2025.

 preprintOn the efficacy of stop-loss rules in the presence of overnight gaps